 Electrical Engineering major Annam Khan came to Mason looking for opportunities to make an impact.
 Just a couple years later, she’s part of a team working to put George Mason University on a self-sufficient microgrid

 This year-long project has Khan, a current senior, and a team of six other Mason students searching for more efficient ways of distributing power.
 Like most places, George Mason receives its energy from a large power grid, spending large sums of money on electricity from regional utility companies.
 “Ideally, we would like to isolate George Mason off of the main power grid,” Khan explains.
 “We would make our own energy and consume our own energy.”

 Such a project would facilitate the implementation of renewable energy sources on campus.
-With this in mind, Khan and her team are looking to put up solar canopies for parking lots and solar panels for buildings on campus.
+With this in mind, Khan and her team are trying to develop the kind of grid that would be necessary to put up solar canopies for parking lots and solar panels for buildings on campus in the future

 Further aiding the project, Khan’s team has had the opportunity to meet and network with representatives from large companies, like Northern Virginia Electric Cooperative (NOVEC) and Dominion Energy.

 The project is overseen by faculty supervisor Dr. Liling Huang.
 “We’re lucky to have her,” says Khan.
 “She puts a lot of effort in connecting students with outside opportunities — every two or three weeks she’s bringing guest speakers to talk to us.
 She incorporates opportunities to network in her class.”

 Khan found her passion for understanding how to integrate renewable energy into the grid during her time in HNRS 410: Multidisciplinary Research Seminar, now offered as HNRS 361.
 This course focuses on developing individual research projects while working with students across majors, gaining new perspectives by learning to effectively sharing information and offer constructive criticism.
 Khan chose to research renewable energy integration.